 have engraved painting on precipices and on bronze wares.
 They depicted their

 rich feelings and beliefs through characters and paintings.
+"Dongba" (the

 highly educated man) culture of Naxi Nationality and its "Dongba Scripture," the